- Safety first.

 On arrival at the Company/Troop Aid Station, notify your Chain of Command that the vehicle has arrived.
 You will be notified of your time of release, and may receive additional instructions.

 Vehicles must be parked within 10 m of the Air Station.
-Keep the red flag deployed in case the bulk of the vehicle blocks any Aid Station symbols.
+Keep the red flag deployed to indicate it is destroyed, and especially in case the bulk of the vehicle blocks any Aid Station symbols.

 Reset time at the Company/Troop Aid Station is 2 hours, after which time the vehicle (and crew) become active again.

-If a portion of the vehicle is damaged such as a weapon being out of commission, it can only be repaired by parking at the Company/Troop Aid Station for 2 hours as for any kill.
+If a portion of the vehicle is damaged such as a weapon being out of commission, it can only be repaired by parking at the Company/Troop Aid Station for 2 hours as for a K-Kill.

 Each squad will have one radio.
 No backup or other radio may be carried, though any amount and configuration of accessory equipment such as microphones and batteries is expected.